-Figures 2 a, b show the geographic distribution of frequency (occurrence) and amplitude of positive vorticity centres tracked at 600 hPa, passing through 35°E-10°W and 5°N-20°N in JJAS 1979-2010.
-It is seen the density is further equatorward over the African continent than across the Atlantic.
-The low latitude range of occurrence of AEWs provides a potential link between AEWs and westward-moving equatorially trapped waves.
-The vorticity centres that propagate to the extratropics with stronger amplitude (Fig.2b) are recurving tropical storms, however, their occurrence frequency is much lower.
-The area where AEWs are most prevalent is divided into 5 regions, each spanning 15° longitude and 10° latitude, as indicated by the boxes in Fig.2a.
-They will be used in Sections 5 and 6 for the regression onto vorticity centres passing through each region.
+Figures 2a,b show the geographic distribution of frequency (occurrence) and amplitude of positive vorticity centers tracked at 600 hPa, passing through 5°-20°N and 35°E-10°W in JJAS 1979-2010.
+It is seen the density is farther equatorward over the African continent than across the Atlantic.
+The low-latitude range of occurrence of AEWs provides a potential link between AEWs and westward-moving equatorially trapped waves.
+The vorticity centers that propagate to the extratropics with stronger amplitude (Fig. 2b) are recurving tropical storms; however, their occurrence frequency is much lower.
+The area where AEWs are most prevalent is divided into five regions, each spanning 15° longitude and 10° latitude, as indicated by the boxes in Fig. 2a.
+They will be used in sections 5 and 6 for the regression onto vorticity centers passing through each region.

-Analysis of the AEW tracks indicates that there is a clear interannual variability both in the frequency and intensity of the vorticity centres of AEWs.
-Figure 2c shows the time series of amplitude anomaly of vorticity centres averaged over the 5 regions, where six strong and six weak AEW years are identified according to the amplitude being stronger or weaker than one standard deviation.
-The six years with strongest AEWs are labelled, and the six with weakest AEWs, and these are used to create composites in Section 6.
+Analysis of the AEW tracks indicates that there is a clear interannual variability, both in the frequency and intensity, of the vorticity centers of AEWs.
+Figure 2c shows the time series of amplitude anomaly of vorticity centers averaged over the five regions, where six strong and six weak AEW years are identified according to the amplitude being stronger or weaker than one standard deviation.
+The 6yr with the strongest and the weakest AEWs are labeled and these are used to create composites in section 6.

 To examine the overall variability of tropical disturbances over the North African and Atlantic sector (75°W-45°E) in JJAS, space-time power spectra (Hayashi 1982) of meridional winds are calculated.
-This is done at each latitude and then averaged over 5-18°N. The zonal and temporal Fourier transforms are performed on data from a limited 120° zonal sector and 122 day time windows.
-Prior to applying Fast Fourier transforms, the zonal average in the 120° sector and time mean over the 122 days are removed and the values are tapered to zero at each end of the zonal sector and time window.
-The minimum zonal wavenumber that can be determined from data in a 120° sector is k=3 (and spectral coefficients are obtained only for its harmonics k=3, 6, 9, ...).
-Figure 3 shows power spectra of v at 200 hPa and 700 hPa in the 75°W-45°E sector, averaged for all 32 JJAS seasons in 1979-2010.
-It can be seen that at both pressure levels, the westward-moving (indicated by k<0) power dominates.
-The strongest power at 700 hPa is clearly coincident with that of typical AEWs with $k\approx9-15$ and period $\approx3-6$ days.
+This is done at each latitude and then averaged over 5°-18°N. The zonal and temporal Fourier transforms are performed on data from a limited 120° zonal sector and 122-day time windows.
+Prior to applying fast Fourier transforms, the zonal average in the 120° sector and time mean over the 122 days are removed and the values are tapered to zero at each end of the zonal sector and time window.
+The minimum zonal wavenumber that can be determined from data in a 120° sector is k = 3 (and spectral coefficients are obtained only for its harmonics k = 3, 6, 9, ...).
+Figure 3 shows the power spectra of v at 200 and 700 hPa in the 75°W-45°E sector, averaged for all 32 JJAS seasons in 1979-2010.
+It can be seen that at both pressure levels, the westward-moving (indicated by k < 0) power dominates.
+The strongest power at 700 hPa is clearly coincident with that of typical AEWs with $k \approx 9$ -15 and a period of \sim 3-6 days.
 On the other hand, the strongest power at 200 hPa shows smaller wavenumbers and longer periods than those of AEWs.
-The box indicates the broad filter domain which is used in this study (see Section 2c).
+The box indicates the broad filter domain that is used in this study (see section 2c).